Sanmo-Labs/rumpty-docs/docs/virtual-machines/introduction.md

 Each workspace (e.g. `QA | Testing`) acts as a rack: a logical grouping for your VMs, volumes, and networking.
 When you create a VM, it's:

 - assigned a **private IP** on the workspace's default network (e.g. `10.16.0.0/16`)
-- given a **guest hostname**
+- given a **guest hostname** derived from the VM name
-- provisioned with the OS image, SSH key, and compute plan you select
+- provisioned with the OS image, SSH keys, and compute plan you select
-- ready for SSH access within seconds
+- ready for SSH access as soon as provisioning completes

 :::info
 VMs are **not exposed over a public IP** by default.
-To connect, you use the Rumpty CLI, which tunnels your SSH session through the platform securely.
+To connect, you use the Rumpty CLI, which tunnels your SSH session through the platform securely, or the browser console on the VM's **Connect** tab.
 :::

 ## Where to find your VMs